 Ramen burger buns

 Asian pear in miso, leveraged as a vinaigrette

-Japanese whiskey - did you know that 59% of new whiskey cocktails are Japanese whiskey-based?
+Japanese whiskey.
+Did you know 59% of new whiskey cocktails are Japanese whiskey-based?

 Gomashio on fried chicken